- The Gartner Magic Quadrant reduces software selection efficiency through the deceptive way they are created.

 The Impact of Low Scores in the Gartner Magic Quadrant on the Software Vendor

 If we look at the scores from the investor’s perspective, the low scores outside of the product-related criteria would probably limit the vendor’s ability to grow.
-However, from the software buyer’s perspective, clearly, the small software vendor would be the preferred choice because their software will implement more easily and have a far higher likelihood of success.
+However, from the software buyer’s perspective, the small software vendor would be the preferred choice because their software will implement more efficiently and have a far higher likelihood of success.
 However, it does not show that way in the Gartner Magic Quadrant.

 It should be clear from this Gartner Magic Quadrant that the criteria used by a software buyer do not match up very well with the criteria used by Gartner.
 However, let’s not stop the analysis here.
-Instead, let’s take another example, and in this one, the larger vendor has a more competitive product than in the last example.
+Instead, let’s take another example, and in this one, the more significant vendor has a more competitive product than in the last example.

 In this example, we keep all the same values from the first matrix, except this time we make all of the product-related rankings equal, setting them to 7 for both the small vendor and the large vendor.